-Indi Indicator Findings and Explanation Evidence or Means of Verification N° Formulation Score Through and Explanation 1.1 Context analyses integrate gender analysis 1 Gender analysis includes the situation on gender-sensitive budgeting (GSB) and its challenges in programme-budgeting at national and sectoral levels Gender-responsive budget in the public finance system Round table in the Ministry of Finance of the Kyrgyz Republic 14 December 2018 1.2 Gender Equality mainstreamed in proposed outputs 1 Although gender equality is not the core purpose of program outputs, it is mainstreamed at relevant Outcome and Outputs levels.
-Specifically, Outcome indicator 1 and most of Outputs mainstream gender through referencing to gender and social inclusion, Gender tagging will be applied in conducting NDS/SDG costing analysis that is tailored and built into the national planning and financing process ( Activity 1.1.2 ) The development of and capacity building on the financing strategy will take into account gender and social inclusion ( Activity 2.2.1 ) New Financial literacy programme will take into account gender and social inclusion aspects (activity 2.2.3) 1.3 Programme output indicators measure changes on gender equality 1 In the Kyrgyz Republic context achievement of gender equality depends on the availability of funds allocated for state strategic programs including GEWE ones, Output 1.1.
+Indi Indicator Findings and Explanation Evidence or Means of N° Formulation Score Timumgs and Explanation Verification 1.1 Context analyses integrate gender analysis 1 Gender analysis includes the situation on gender-sensitive budgeting (GSB) and its challenges in programme-budgeting at national and sectoral levels Gender-responsive budget in the public finance system Round table in the Ministry of Finance of the Kyrgyz Republic 14 December 2018 1.2 Gender Equality mainstreamed in proposed outputs 1 Although gender equality is not the core purpose of program outputs, it is mainstreamed at relevant Outcome and Outputs levels.
+Specifically, Outcome indicator 1 and most of Outputs mainstream gender through referencing to gender and social inclusion, Gender tagging will be applied in conducting NDS/SDG costing analysis that is tailored and built into the national planning and financing process (Activity 1.1.2) The development of and capacity building on the financing strategy will take into account gender and social inclusion (Activity 2.2.1) New Financial literacy programme will take into account gender and social inclusion aspects (activity 2.2.3) 1.3 Programme output indicators measure changes on gender equality 1 In Kyrgyzstan context achievement of gender equality depends on the availability of funds allocated for state strategic programs including GEWE ones, therefore, gender mainstreaming addressed in 2 outputs with a strong focus on the integration of gender-responsive budgeting (34% of indicators) Output 1.1.
 State institutions have evidence on financing needs and trends for NDS/SDGs impacting gender equality in the country.
+Output 2.1 State institutions have the capacity to align their sectoral budgets with MFF/MTEF and NDS/SDGs through integrated gender-sensitive budgeting 2.1 PUNO collaborate and engage with the Government on gender equality and the empowerment of women 2 UNDP consulted with the National Gender Machinery during the JP development Meeting notes with MLSD 2.2 PUNO collaborate and engages with women's/gender equality CSOs 2 2 CSOs working on women's/gender equality issues provided their inputs in the JP development process.
+Meeting's notes with CSOs

-therefore, gender mainstreaming addressed in 2 outputs with a strong focus on the integration of gender-responsive budgeting (34% of indicators) Output 2.1 State institutions have the capacity to align their sectoral budgets with MFF/MTEF and NDS/SDGs through integrated gender-sensitive budgeting 2.
-PUNO collaborate and engage with the Cabinet of Ministers on gender equality and the empowerment of women 2 UNDP consulted with the National Gender Machinery during the JP development Meeting notes with MLSD 2.
-PUNO collaborate and engages with women's/gender equality CSOs 2 2 CSOs working on women's/gender equality issues provided their inputs in the JP development process.
-Meeting's notes with CSOs 3.
-Program proposes a gender-responsive budget 1 USD 876,426 of the total budget of the JP, that is almost 75% of the budget is allocated to gender equality and social inclusion.
+3.1 Program proposes a gender-responsive budget 1 USD 876,426 of the total budget of the JP, that is almost 75% of the budget is allocated to gender equality and social inclusion.
 Gender-responsive budget is proposed as a cross-cutting throughout the most relevant outputs.
-T otal scoring 8
+Total scoring 8